amontalenti/streams/index.rst

 Kafka + Storm
 =============

-Good fit for at-least-once processing
+Good fit for at-least-once processing.

-Great fit for Trident's batching
+Great fit for Trident's batching.

-    * No need to out of order acks in either case
+No need for out-of-order acks in either case.

-Able to keep up with Storm's high-throughput processing
+Able to keep up with Storm's high-throughput processing.

-Great for handling backpressure during traffic spikes
+Great for handling backpressure during traffic spikes.

 .. note::
     * Be sure to explain Trident and/or at-least-once